ameba23/harddrive-party-legacy/README.md

 ### Its a bit like:

 - [Soulseek](http://www.soulseekqt.net/news/) - in that you can browse files offered by a specific peer.
 But although there are some open-source clients, Soulseek uses a closed-source protocol and relies on a server for indexing.
 - [muWire](https://muwire.com/) - a great file-sharing platform which uses i2p for anonymity.
-In many ways muWire is a superior project.
-However it can be impractical for transferring a large amount of files.
 - Bitzi - was a collaborative online database with metadata about media files, with integration with several (then) popular filesharing platforms. [archived version of bitzi website](https://web.archive.org/web/20051218070459/http://bitzi.com/), [wikipedia article](https://en.wikipedia.org/wiki/Bitzi)

 ### Features